kata-ai/aksara-ui/README.md

 ## Contributing

-Wicara is developed by the help of developers like you!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started on developing Wicara.
+Aksara UI is developed by the help of developers like you!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started on developing Aksara UI.

 This project is bound by a [Code of Conduct](CODE_OF_CONDUCT.md).